The European Antitrust Review 2015 • Section 4: Country chapters

 The concentration shall be cleared by the Office if it does not significantly impede effective competition on the relevant market, in particular as a result of the creation or strengthening of a dominant position.
 The Office, similarly to the European Commission, uses the SIEC substantive test.

-If the concentration raises concerns of compliance with the above-mentioned substantive test, the Office shall ask the notifying party to propose remedies which would be capable of removing identified competition concerns.
+If the concentration raises concerns of compliance with the above-mentioned substantive test, the Office shall ask the notifying party to propose remedies capable of removing identified competition concerns.
 If the Office considers the proposed remedies sufficient to ensure compliance with the substantive test, the concentration shall be cleared with conditions.
 If no remedies are proposed by the notifying party within 30 working days, or if the Office finds the proposed remedies incapable or insufficient to eliminate identified competition concerns, the Office shall prohibit the concentration.

 The decision of the Office can be appealed within 15 days from its delivery to the Council of the Office.
 Decisions of the Council of the Office may further be subject to a judicial review.